adamweeks/sdkguestserver/README.md

 This stage does not give our user any information as to what is going on.
 Let's add a status message to display the status of our application:

+* Our developer has left us with ANOTHER `TODO:` comment in the code!
 * Add a line of javascript to indicate that the user can authorize
   * Hint 1: look for the `if (spark.canAuthorize) {` code
   * Hint 2: Change the website text by setting this `document.getElementById('status').innerHTML`.